strimzi/strimzi.github.io/_posts/2018-11-01-using-helm.md

 ## Installation without using Helm Tiller server

-if you cannot run the Tiller server in your Kubernetes cluster you can still use Helm to generate all the resources locally with your desired configuration.
+If you cannot run the Tiller server in your Kubernetes cluster you can still use Helm to generate all the resources locally with your desired configuration.
 Usually this is done if Tiller is not running or otherwise secured in a way in which you do not have access to it and you want to create a resource bundle for someone else to deploy into the cluster.

 To accomplish this you can use the [`helm template`](https://docs.helm.sh/helm/#helm-template) command to generate the resources locally.
 The Helm documentation makes the following disclaimer when choosing this method of installation.